arnovolts/odin-recipes/README.md

 [bonappetit](https://www.bonappetit.com/).

 # Styling
 CSS rules have been added to the website.
-This update was an assignment of [CSS foundation Section](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/css-foundations#practice).
+This update was an assignment of the [CSS foundation Section](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/css-foundations#practice).

 # What I've Learned
 - Working with HTML text elements.